fadi-murad/Capstone_Project/README.md

 ## Problem Statement
 #### *Predict the income class of US population*
-The aim for this project is to build a predictive model to determine the income level for people in US.
+The aim of this project is to build a predictive model to determine the income level for people in the US.
 The income levels are binned at below 50K and above 50K.

 ## Overview
 This is a binary classification problem with fairly huge data set (**300,000 records**) and imbalanced data (**94:6 class ratio**).
-We will build different predictive models and compare their performance in order to chose the best model
+We will build different predictive models and compare their performance in order to choose the best model

 ## Project Content
-I divided this project into 4 folders, the first folder contains data sets while the rest represt the steps of this project and contain the related R documents (in R, RMD and HTML formates) in addition to the related RData files
+I divided this project into 4 folders, the first folder contains data sets while the rest represent the steps of this project and contain the related R documents (in R, RMD and HTML formats) in addition to the related RData files

 ### 1- Data Set